aapoalas/denonomicon/static/contents/callbacks/synchronous.md

 ### Result callback

-An FFI method takes two 64 bit number parameters and a callback which is used to signal success and value, or failure.
+An FFI method takes two 64-bit number parameters and a callback which is used to signal success and value, or failure.

 ```ts